Home New Mexico Criminal Justice Degree Programs

 After you have spent time in the justice system, learning all about its ins and outs, you may be able to pursue more prestigious job titles.
 Investigators, private detectives, and jail supervisors all generally need experience or special training to complete their job duties, and are often required to have a Bachelor’s degree.

-Below are the top criminal justice career paths, along with the New Mexico salaries found at The Bureau of Labor Statistics from 2014.
+Below are the top criminal justice career paths, along with the New Mexico salaries from the Bureau of Labor Statistics (2022).

 Are you ready to jump into the field of criminal justice and make your community a safer place?
 Contact one of our featured schools to find out how you can get started!
 Once you’ve contacted schools that interest you, click here to learn about available scholarships in criminal justice.